WWYDF/OpenPA/README.md

 * If someone's mic is bad or farther away (irl), you can right click on their name in Mumble and click "Local Volume Adjustment" to change their Gain specifically.

 * If you want to change the distance you can hear people, change "Maximum Distance".
 I recommend leaving the others alone.

+### TalkState Setup
+You can find out how to setup TalkState by visiting its repository [here](https://github.com/WWYDF/TalkState#installation-guide).

 ---